 Józef Łebski and his story

-The only letter from Józef Łebski that has survived to this day was sent from the Auschwitz concentration camp to his wife Weronika Łebska on 3 December 1944.
-For 78 years it was the only proof that Józef Łebski was still alive in December 1944.
-Despite many years of effort, his wife Weronika Łebska was unable to establish the exact circumstances of his death.
-Weronika Łebska died in 1982 believing that her husband had been murdered in the Auschwitz concentration camp.
-The digitalized documents available at the Arolsen Archives (https://arolsen-archives.org/) allowed the reconstruction of the course of Józef Łebski’s last days and the location of his death.
+On December 3, 1944, the only surviving letter written by Józef Łebski from the Auschwitz concentration camp to his wife, Weronika Łebska, was sent.
+For 78 years, this letter was the only proof that Józef Łebski was still alive in December 1944.
+Despite years of efforts, Weronika Łebska was unable to determine the exact circumstances of her husband’s death.
+She passed away in 1982, convinced that her husband was murdered in Auschwitz.

 Dear Sir/Madam,

-My name is (…) and I am writing on behalf of my mother, Anna (…) (born Łebska).
-This concerns your father and my grandfather, Józef Łebski, who was born on March 19, 1904, in Ligota (formerly Breckenfeld), Poland.
+My name is (…) and I am writing on behalf of my mother, Anna (…) (née Łebska).
+This concerns her father, my grandfather, Józef Łebski, who was born on March 19, 1904, in Ligota (formerly Breckenfeld), Poland.

-He was arrested on October 17, 1943, while working with his brother Michał by the Gestapo and taken to the police prison at Robert-Koch-Strasse 16 in Łódź (Litzmannstadt).
-Prisoners here were arrested by the Gestapo for sabotage, political activity, fighting for independence or belonging to the Polish resistance movement.
-The two postcards he sent to his wife Weronika (one on October 31, 1943, and another on December 17, 1943) came from there.
+He was arrested on October 17, 1943, during work with his brother Michał by the Gestapo and transported to the police prison at Robert-Koch-Strasse 16 in Łódź (Litzmannstadt).
+Prisoners were detained there by the Gestapo for sabotage, political activity, fighting for independence, or affiliation with the Polish resistance movement.
+From this period, there are two postcards that he sent to his wife, Weronika (one dated October 31, 1943, and the other from December 17, 1943).

 On December 22/23, 1943, he was deported from Litzmannstadt (Łódź) to Auschwitz.
-The last sign of life from him was a letter he wrote to his wife Weronika (whom he affectionately called Wercia) on December 3, 1944, from the Auschwitz concentration camp.
-After that, his trace was lost.
-The search for him that my grandmother undertook after the war (through the Red Cross) was unsuccessful.
-She died in 1982 without learning where and how her husband had died.
+The last sign of life was his letter from December 3, 1944, which he wrote to his wife Weronika (whom he affectionately called “Wercia”) from the Auschwitz concentration camp.
+After that time, there is no information about his further fate.
+My grandmother, who tried to locate him after the war (through the Red Cross), passed away in 1982, not knowing where and how her husband died.

-Recently, I found digitized documents in the Online-Arolsen Archives that shed some light on my grandfather’s last days.
-It appears that he was transferred from Auschwitz to Mauthausen on December 4/5, 1944.
-My further research has revealed that he died in Mauthausen in 1945.
+Recently, I found digitized documents in the “Arolsen Archives Online” that shed some light on my grandfather’s last days.
+The documents indicate that he was deported from Auschwitz to Mauthausen on December 4/5, 1944.
+My further research revealed that he died in Mauthausen in 1945.
 I found this information on the “Raum der Namen” portal.

-My questions: In the “Raum der Namen” portal, the name Józef Łebski is misspelled as “Łębski,” and the birthplace is spelled incorrectly.
-Instead of Brückenfeld, it should be Breckenfeld, which means Ligota in Polish.
-Could you please correct this?
-Do you have any further information on when exactly he died or any information at all about him?
+My questions are as follows: On the “Raum der Namen” portal, the name Józef Łebski is incorrectly recorded as “Łębski,” and his place of birth is incorrectly listed as Brückenfeld when it should be Breckenfeld, which in Polish refers to Ligota.
+Could you please make these corrections?
+Do you have any additional information about the date of death of Józef Łebski or any other details related to him?

 Dear Mr. (…),